MicrosoftDocs/entra-docs/docs/identity-platform/custom-extension-get-started.md

 Next, assign the attributes from the custom claims provider, which should be issued into the token as claims:

 1. Select **Add new claim** to add a new claim.
-Provide a name to the claim you want to be issued, for example **dateOfBirth**.
+Provide a name to the claim you want to be issued, for example *dateOfBirth*.
-1. Under **Source**, select `Attribute`, and choose `customClaimsProvider.DateOfBirth` from the **Source attribute** drop-down box.
+1. Under **Source**, select **Attribute**, and choose *customClaimsProvider.dateOfBirth* from the **Source attribute** drop-down box.

     :::image type="content" border="false"  source="media/custom-extension-get-started/manage-claim.png" alt-text="Screenshot that shows how to add a claim mapping to your app." lightbox="media/custom-extension-get-started/manage-claim.png":::

 1. Select **Save**.
-1. You can repeat this process to add the `customClaimsProvider.customRoles`, `customClaimsProvider.apiVersion` and `customClaimsProvider.correlationId` attributes, and the corresponding name.
+1. Repeat this process to add the *customClaimsProvider.customRoles*, *customClaimsProvider.apiVersion* and *customClaimsProvider.correlationId* attributes, and the corresponding name.
 It's a good idea to match the name of the claim to the name of the attribute.

 # [Microsoft Graph](#tab/microsoft-graph)